 Who is St. Catherine?

 The day of the holy Martyr Catherine has been considered a women's holiday since ancient times.
-Despite the fact that the fate of the girl has not developed in the best way, she is still considered a patron of a happy marriage, a feminine fate, so on this day the girls dream of a happy future.
+Despite the fact that the fate of the girl has not developed in the best way, she is still considered a patron of a happy couple, a feminine fate, so on this day, the girls dream of a happy future.

-Married women on this day lit a holy three candles by the image - "so the family would grow further".
-If a lady put a candle and prayed to St. Catherine, then she would have a very happy marriage.
-Unmarried girls had their own rituals and divination.
+Wedded women on this day lit a holy three candles by the image - "so the family would grow further".
+If a lady put a candle and prayed to St. Catherine, then she would have a very happy couple.
+Single girls had their own rituals and divination.

 Slavic ladies at St. Catherine’s day had many rituals.
 One of them was connected with different items of divination.
-They laid these objects under the plates, so that nobody saw them and opened them in turn.
-If there was a ribbon underneath, the girl had to wait another year to marry, and if a ring - she would soon be married.
+They laid these objects under the plates so that nobody saw them and opened them in turn.
+If there was a ribbon underneath, the girl had to wait another year to meet her second half, and if a ring - she would soon be happy with her man.
 If a lady found a kerchief, she would become a single mother, and if a doll – she would soon give birth to a child.
-If a woman got a cross, it would symbolize a short life.
+If a woman got across, it would symbolize a short life.

 On this day Ukrainian ladies also went close to the neighboring houses and listened to the conversations.
 If communication was calm and peaceful, then the woman's fate would be the same.
-If a scream and a quarrel was heard, then the fate would bring a lot of surprises.
+If a scream and a quarrel were heard, then fate would bring a lot of surprises.

-Various rites and traditions have always played significant role in life of Ukrainian women and men.
-Though, nowadays they are kept mostly in villages, they still unite Ukrainian folk with the ancestors, who praised nature much.
-I am pretty sure that every Ukrainian lady has tried to divine at least once in her life ;) Ask your lady to tell you about it and you will have a great topic for conversation!
+Various rites and traditions have always played a significant role in the life of Ukrainian women and men.
+Though nowadays they are kept mostly in villages, they still unite Ukrainian folk with the ancestors, who praised nature much.
+I am pretty sure that every Ukrainian lady has tried to divine at least once in her life ;) Ask your Slavic woman to tell you about it and you will have a great topic for conversation in a chat!